Natalia Garibotto Flaunts Killer Curves In Scanty Ensemble While Working Out

 "You are truly a blessing, wow, keep going gorgeous," one user wrote.

-“More videos in general because that booty is fire,” a second fan chimed in, following their kind words with fire and heart-eye symbols.
+"More videos in general because that booty is fire," chimed in a second fan, following their kind words with fire and heart-eye symbols.

 "Yessss my queen," a third admirer gushed.

-“You are awesome and so beautiful,” a fourth individual praised.
+"You are awesome and so beautiful," praised a fourth individual.

 The stunner has shared plenty of sizzling content with her Instagram followers this week.
-Just earlier today, she uploaded some sexy images of herself in a daring thong bikini.
+Earlier on Sunday, she uploaded some sexy images of herself in a daring thong bikini.